 1. What are the timelines for construction of this project?

-The construction timelines are yet to be determined and will be dependent on future budget approval and coordination with other infrastructure projects across the City.
-Currently, construction is planned to start in 2030 or later and will depend on future Council budget deliberations and transit affordability considerations.
+The timing and duration of construction are still under review and will be dependent on available funding.
+Design work is expected to be completed in 2024.
 The construction phase of this project will occur over multiple years.
-The Greenbank Road Realignment and Southwest Transitway Extension (Chapman Mills to Cambrian) is tentatively scheduled to begin construction in 2031.
+Currently, construction of The Greenbank Road Realignment and Southwest Transitway Extension (Chapman Mills to Cambrian) is tentatively scheduled to begin construction in is expected to commence in 2030 at the earliest.
+The project may be completed in multiple phases to advance key pieces of the design.

-The City is completing an update of the Transportation Master Plan which is currently scheduled for completion in 2023.
+The City is completing an update of the Transportation Master Plan which is currently scheduled for completion fall 2024.
 As part of this work, the City will be reviewing the prioritization and timing of future infrastructure projects, including the re-alignment of Greenbank Road and Southwest Transitway Extension.
 Based on this review, the timing of future projects may be adjusted based on network needs and available funding.
+If this road is a priority to you, I encourage you to provide that feedback to the ongoing Transportation Master Plan Update.
+They can also be emailed at TMPUpdate@ottawa.ca.

 Yes.
 Newer developments along the alignment were designed and approved with the future realignment of Greenbank Road along this corridor in mind, per the Environmental Assessment (EA) studies conducted between 2006 and 2017.
 The current functional design of the realigned Greenbank combines the previously approved EA studies and refreshes the design to incorporate updated design guidelines and current standards.
 Coordination between this project and the proposed developments is ongoing.